-Saving and Sharing Develop Settings as a Preset
+Saving Develop Settings as a Preset

 Once you have carefully selected your Develop settings for an image, you have the option to save those settings to use again on other images.
-A Develop preset saves adjustments made in the Tune, Detail, and Geometry tabs.
+A Developing Tools Preset saves adjustments made in the Tune, Detail, Geometry, and Repair tabs.
 Your saved preset will appear in the actions drop-down menu in Develop mode.